 Through the three-spoke wheel, the instruments are covered off by a 10-inch TFT monitor big enough to display 3D mapping.
 Here, a central circular driving gauge is flanked by customisable sections you alter via steering wheel buttons, with trip computer, audio and nav functions selectable on the left and either an Energy Monitor or an eco-driving 'leaf' graphic available on the right.

 Programmable pre-conditioning heats or cools ZOE's cabin when the vehicle is charging, so when the driver gets into the car, the cabin is just the right temperature and battery charge is saved in use.
 As a further neat touch, this can be activated remotely via the owner's smartphone.

 Cost of Ownership

 The key question though, concerns driving range.
 This model's original 22kWh battery could only take this car 93 miles on a full charge; not good enough.
-The introduction of the brand's much improved 52kWh battery is important then, boosting the WLTP test cycle reading to 242 miles.
+The introduction of the brand's much improved 52kWh battery has been important then, boosting the WLTP test cycle reading to 238 miles.
 That could make all the difference for potential electric car buyers.